nomnomab/lc-rolling-giant/README.md

 - `GiantScaleMin` - The minimum scale of the Rolling Giant's model
 - `GiantScaleMax` - The maximum scale of the Rolling Giant's model

+### Spawn Conditions

+These do not update when reloading the config in-game!

+- `SpawnIn` - Levels that the Rolling Giant can spawn in, separated by their chances of spawning
+  -  Lower chance = more rare
+  - `Vow:6,March:10,Rend:43,Dine:53,Offense:25,Titan:59`
+- `SpawnInside` - If the Rolling Giant should spawn inside the dungeon
+  - `Vow,March,Rend,Dine,Offense,Titan`
+- `SpawnDaytime` - If the Rolling Giant should spawn during the day
+  - `Vow,March`
+- `SpawnOutside` - If the Rolling Giant should spawn outside
+  - `Vow,March`
+- `SpawnPosterIn` - Where the Rolling Giant poster scrap can spawn, separated by their chances of spawning
+  - Lower chance = more rare
+  - `Vow:12,March:12,Rend:12,Dine:12,Offense:12,Titan:12`

 ### AI

 - `AiType` - Type of AI the Rolling Giant uses

-  - Coilhead - Coilhead AI
+  - Coilhead - Move when the player is not looking at it
-  - MoveWhenLooking - Move when player is looking at it
+  - MoveWhenLooking - Move when the player is looking at it
   - RandomlyMoveWhileLooking - Randomly move while the player is looking at it
-    - `WaitTimeMin` - The minimum duration the Rolling Giant waits before moving again
+    - `WaitTimeMin` - The minimum duration in seconds that the Rolling Giant waits before moving again
-    - `WaitTimeMax` - The maximum duration the Rolling Giant waits before moving again
+    - `WaitTimeMax` - The maximum duration in seconds that the Rolling Giant waits before moving again
-    - `RandomMoveTimeMin` - The minimum duration the Rolling Giant moves toward the player
+    - `RandomMoveTimeMin` - The minimum duration in seconds that the Rolling Giant moves toward the player
-    - `RandomMoveTimeMax` - The maximum duration the Rolling Giant moves toward the player
+    - `RandomMoveTimeMax` - The maximum duration in seconds that the Rolling Giant moves toward the player
   - LookingTooLongKeepsAgro - If the player looks at it for too long it doesn't stop chasing
     - `LookTimeBeforeAgro` - How long the player can look at the Rolling Giant before it starts chasing.
-  - FollowOnceAgro - Once provoked, the Rolling Giant will follow the player constantly
+  - FollowOnceAgro - Once the player is noticed, the Rolling Giant will follow the player constantly
   - OnceSeenAgroAfterTimer - Once the player sees the Rolling Giant, it will agro after a timer
-    - `WaitTimeMin` - The minimum duration the Rolling Giant waits before chasing the player
+    - `WaitTimeMin` - The minimum duration in seconds that the Rolling Giant waits before chasing the player
-    - `WaitTimeMax` - The minimum duration the Rolling Giant waits before chasing the player
+    - `WaitTimeMax` - The minimum duration in seconds that the Rolling Giant waits before chasing the player

-- Shared settings

-  - `AiMoveSpeed` - Speed of the Rolling Giant's movement
+- `MoveSpeed` - Speed of the Rolling Giant's movement in m/s²
-  - `AiStartMoveDuration` - How long it takes the Rolling Giant to get to its movement speed
+- `MoveAcceleration` - How long it takes the Rolling Giant to get to its movement speed in seconds
+- `MoveDeceleration` - How long it takes the Rolling Giant to stop moving in seconds
 - `RotateToLookAtPlayer` - If the Rolling Giant should rotate to face the player if it has been still for some time
 - `DelayBeforeLookingAtPlayer` - The delay before the Rolling Giant looks at the player
 - `LookAtPlayerDuration` - The duration the Rolling Giant takes to look at the player

-- Wandering settings
-  - `CanWander` - If the Rolling Giant goes back to wandering after the player gets far enough away from it
-  - `ChaseMaxDistance` - The distance between the Rolling Giant and the player before it stops chasing and goes back to wandering
+### Host

+These do not update when reloading the config in-game!

+- `GotoPreviousAiTypeKey` - The key to go to the previous AI type
+  - This uses Unity's New Input System's key-bind names
+  - Defaults to `Keypad 7`
+- `GotoNextAiTypeKey` - The key to go to the next AI type
+  - This uses Unity's New Input System's key-bind names
+  - Defaults to `Keypad 8`
+- `ReloadConfigKey` - The key to reload the config.
+Does not update spawn conditions
+  - This uses Unity's New Input System's key-bind names
+  - Defaults to `Keypad 9`

 ## Changelog

+## 2.0.0

+- Removed Terminal API dependency
+- Converted the Rolling Giant into a completely custom enemy that can be added to the spawn pools
+- Overhauled all AI behaviors
+- Fixed many audio and networking sync issues
+- All AI types will wander by default if all players get out of range
+- Added a new player death type for when the Rolling Giant kills the player
+- Removed wander settings
+- Added config options:
+  - `GotoPreviousAiTypeKey` - The key to go to the previous AI type.
+    - This uses Unity's New Input System's key-bind names
+  - `GotoNextAiTypeKey` - The key to go to the next AI type.
+    - This uses Unity's New Input System's key-bind names
+  - `ReloadConfigKey` - The key to reload the config.
+Does not update spawn conditions.
+    - This uses Unity's New Input System's key-bind names
+  - `SpawnInAllLevels` - If the Rolling Giant should spawn in all levels
+  - `SpawnInLevelsWithCoilHead` - If the Rolling Giant should only spawn in levels that Coilheads normally spawn in
+  - `SpawnInside` - If the Rolling Giant should spawn inside the dungeon
+  - `SpawnDaytime` - If the Rolling Giant should spawn during the day
+  - `SpawnOutside` - If the Rolling Giant should spawn outside
+  - `MoveDeceleration` - How long it takes the Rolling Giant to stop moving in seconds
+  - `SpawnPosterIn` - Where the Rolling Giant poster scrap can spawn, separated by their chances of spawning

 ## 1.2.0